Iron486/Python_2018_oldexercises/README.md

 [Calcolo.py](https://github.com/Iron486/Python_2018_oldexercises/blob/main/calcolo.py) calculates the maximum observable distance of a peak of a specific height on the earth, given the height of the point in which the observer is located.
 It also calculates the slope between two points at different heights (I used this program also for a school project).

-[Ratio_of_Fibonacci_series.py](https://github.com/Iron486/Python_2018_oldexercises/blob/main/Ratio_of_Fibonacci_series.py) is a simple programs that simulates the Fibonacci ratio and plots a graph given a certain number of iterations.
+[Ratio_of_Fibonacci_series.py](https://github.com/Iron486/Python_2018_oldexercises/blob/main/Ratio_of_Fibonacci_series.py) is a simple programs that simulates the Fibonacci ratio and plots a graph given a certain number of iterations of the ratio.

 [curva_ipsografica_profilo_topografico.py](https://github.com/Iron486/Python_2018_oldexercises/blob/main/curva_ipsografica_profilo_topografico.py) is a program that plots the ipsographic curve of a drainage basin and a topographic profile given some input height data.